-You and your pooch will start at the Prospect Gardens Park parking lot and head either way on the path through the tall oaks and pines, which are excellent for shade on a sunny day.
+You and your pooch can start at the Prospect Gardens Park parking lot and head either way on the path through the tall oaks and pines, which are excellent for shade on a sunny day.
 Your fur baby will love seeing the wild critters like squirrels, rabbits, birds, and even some raccoons if you stay until after dark.
-Please do not feed the animals or let your pup chase or irritate them.
+Please do not feed the animals or let your pup chase them.
 There is plenty of grass for your dog to sniff, and you can enjoy the benches they have strategically placed around the park and trails for you to take a break if you need one.

 There are a couple of water fountains, although they are turned off during the winter, so be sure to bring your own water for both you and your furry bestie.
 The park itself is popular for its gardens, and you and your pooch can expect to see a plethora of greenery, bushes, and amazing flowers in shades of red, white, yellow, orange, blue, violet, pink, and orange.
 Pack some clean up bags to help keep this beautiful area pristine.